bcgov/indy-sdk/doc/wallet/enterprise-wallet-key-management.md

 EKM Solutions can use Hardware Security Modules (HSMs) to securely store cryptographic keys and other secrets.
 HSMs provide "hardened" storage and are designed for access by a limited number of individuals.

-EKM is used in conjunction with Enterprise Key Integration (or EKI) Solutions.
-EKI provides the integration of cryptographic keys and secrets with business applications and solutions, which include the requirement to :
+EKM is used in conjunction with Enterprise Key Integration (EKI) Solutions.
+EKI provides the integration of cryptographic keys and secrets with business applications and solutions, which can include:

 * Store encrypted data, in database, on disk, via email, etc.
 * Cryptographically sign materials